-For each alternative in the National Environmental Policy Act (NEPA) analysis, we should analyze impacts to each resource (e.g., soils, water, vegetation, wildlife) (see Chapter 13 and the HCP Handbook Toolbox).
-For instance, the impact to soils or vegetation from grading a site for a sewage treatment plant may be confined to the building footprint.
-The impact to water quality may be the entire length of the river where treated wastewater is discharged.
-For socioeconomic impacts, a city or county boundary may be the logical area to analyze.
+For each alternative in the National Environmental Policy Act (NEPA) analysis, we should analyze impacts to each resource (e.g., soils, water, vegetation, wildlife) (see Chapter 13 and the <a href="https://docs.py.ncb.nlm.

 Sometimes the area we analyze for a particular resource changes with different alternatives.
 For example, analyzing three or four different locations for a sewage treatment plant means analyzing impacts to vegetation and species in each of those different locations.
 If the Services agree with the areas established for the covered species and covered activities in the HCP, then it would be appropriate to analyze these same areas for the proposed action alternative and possibly other alternatives in the NEPA analysis.